Hugh McElroy: RMS Titanic

+Iceberg collision and evacuation

 On the day of the sinking, he had spent the evening in the First Class dining saloon.
 After the ship struck the iceberg, while the damage was still being surveyed, he initially told passengers to return to their rooms but have their lifebelts on.
-When the situation became dire, he handled what was described as a "crowd demanding their valuables which the purser and his assistant were endeavoring to hand out as quickly as possible."
+When the situation became dire, he handled what was described as a "crowd demanding their valuables, which the purser and his assistant were endeavouring to hand out as quickly as possible."
 After a while, McElroy reportedly locked the safe and urged passengers to get their lifebelts and report to the boats.
-First-class steward Frederick Ray saw McElroy and assistant Purser Reginald Barker "at the safe taking things out and putting them in [Gladstone] bags."
-It was likely that the pair were saving the valuables to be distributed after a potential rescue; however, neither man would survive and the bags were lost in the sinking.
+First-class steward Frederick Dent Ray saw McElroy and assistant Purser Reginald Barker "at the safe taking things out and putting them in [Gladstone] bags."
+It was likely that the pair were saving the valuables to be distributed after a potential rescue; however, neither man would survive, and the bags were lost in the sinking.
 (Note: After the wreck site was discovered in 1987, a leather bag was found which contained, amongst other things, precious valuables such as pendants, rings, and pocket watches as well jewelry with diamonds, sapphires and pearls.
 This was likely one of the bags pursers McElroy and Barker used to secure the valuables removed from the Purser's Office.)

 Many survivors reported seeing him during the evacuation on the starboard side, helping with the loading of the lifeboats.
-According to survivor Jack Thayer, at collapsible C, McElroy fired a gun - presumably given to him by the Chief Officer - twice into the air to aid First Officer William Murdoch who was ordering two men who had jumped into the boat out of it.
+Survivor Jack Thayer claimed later that, at Collapsible C, McElroy fired a gun twice into the air to aid First Officer William Murdoch, who was ordering two men who had jumped into the boat out of it; however, only the senior deck officers were issued guns, so it is unlikely that McElroy fired a shot.

-McElroy was last seen standing on the Boat Deck near the gymnasium, along with Assistant Purser Barker and the ship's two doctors, O'Loughlin and Simpson, joking around.
+McElroy was reportedly last seen standing on the Boat Deck near the gymnasium, along with Assistant Purser Barker and the ship's two doctors, William O'Loughlin and John Simpson, supposedly joking around.
 None of the men survived.

 Body recovery and burial at sea

-Of the crew who died during the Titanic sinking, McElroy was the only officer and highest ranking crewmember whose body was recovered by the CS Mackay-Bennett.
-He was recognized by his uniform and the address "Miss McElroy, Layton, Spottisbury, Dorset", referring to his sister.
-However his name was erroneously listed as "Herbert W. McElroy."
+Of the crew who died during the Titanic sinking, McElroy was the highest-ranking crew member whose body was recovered by the CS Mackay-Bennett.
+He was recognised by his uniform and the address "Miss McElroy, Layton, Spottisbury, Dorset", referring to his sister.
+However, his name was erroneously listed as "Herbert W. McElroy."

 After his possessions were catalogued, McElroy's body was buried at sea on 22 April 1912.